-Contrary to the frequent image of Nepal as a mountainous country with snow-covered Himalayas and Mongoloid people, the region is a flat, fertile land with people and culture mostly resembling the neighboring Hindu culture of India.
-The major traditional languages in the region are Maithili, Bhojpuri, Abashi and Janjati.
+Contrary to the frequent image of Nepal as a mountainous country with the snow-covered Himalayas and Mongoloid people, the region is flat, fertile land with people and culture mostly resembling the neighboring Hindu culture of India.
+The major traditional languages in the region are Maithili, Bhojpuri, Abashi, and Janjati.

 The elevation goes up to 1000m immediately.
 It is never more than 30km wide.
 This part can be called Madesh or Terai.
 The Terai makes up 17% of the area in Nepal.
 The soil is generally fertile and there is plentiful rain, which yields good crops.